GPUOpen-Tools/gpu_performance_api/docs/source/api_functions/gpa_opencontext.rst

     "``GPA_OPENCONTEXT_CLOCK_MODE_PEAK_BIT``", "Clocks are set to peak frequencies.
 In most cases this is safe to do for short periods of time while profiling.
 However, the GPU clock frequencies could still be reduced from peak level under power and thermal constraints."
     "``GPA_OPENCONTEXT_CLOCK_MODE_MIN_MEMORY_BIT``", "The memory clock frequency is set to the minimum level, whiles the engine clock is set to a power and thermal sustainable level."
     "``GPA_OPENCONTEXT_CLOCK_MODE_MIN_ENGINE_BIT``", "The engine clock frequency is set to the minimum level, whiles the memory clock is set to a power and thermal sustainable level."

+A Note about Raw Hardware Counters &&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&

+By default, GPA exposes a set of derived counters that are computed from one or more raw hardware counters.
+GPA can also be configured to expose the raw hardware counters directly.
+In order to do this, the ``flags`` parameter specified when calling GPA_OpenContext should include the ``GPA_OPENCONTEXT_ENABLE_HARDWARE_COUNTERS_BIT`` bit.